-When you hire a financial adviser, you’re not just paying for wealth management advice.
+When you hire a financial advisor, you’re not just paying for wealth management advice.
 You’re investing in your future, trusting that you’ll receive the best advice for retirement.

-Since we often let financial advisers make big decisions about our stock allocations and retirement accounts, we expect they’ll not only give professional guidance but also consider our dreams and aspirations in the process.
-Of course, financial advisers are people, too—sometimes we get along with them, and sometimes we don’t.
+Since we often let financial advisors make big decisions about our stock allocations and retirement accounts, we expect they’ll not only give professional guidance but also consider our dreams and aspirations in the process.
+Of course, financial advisors are people, too—sometimes we get along with them, and sometimes we don’t.

-3 Signs You May Need a New Adviser
+3 Signs You May Need a New Advisor

-If you already have a financial adviser but aren’t sure if they’re right for you, watch for the following:
+If you already have a financial advisor but aren’t sure if they’re right for you, watch for the following:

 - Communication problems